-One of the most significant requirements in preventing money laundering is that all financial institutions comply with and develop a risk-based AML program against money laundering and terrorist financing risks.
+One of the most important requirements in preventing money laundering is that all financial institutions comply with and develop a risk-based AML program against laundering and terrorist financing risks.

 A risk-based AML program includes Customer Risk Assessment, Customer Due Diligence, Enhanced Due Diligence, transaction monitoring, adverse media screenings, and various monitoring and screening operations.